Flexiboi/flex-gangmenu/README.md

 </br>
 </br>

-# How to edit the minigames
+# HOW TO EDIT MINIGAMES
 </br>
 You can edit or make your own minigames that are triggerd when someone tries to steal money.
 </br>